kirill-zhirnov/beaver-mysql-logger/README.md

-# Mysql Query Logger - Log all queries in MySQL
+# Mysql Query Logger - Log all queries for MySQL/MariaDB

 The ultimate tool for: